Kash’s Corner: Jan. 6 Detainees Facing Unfair Treatment in Detention, Including Solitary Confinement

 And here's what's going on behind the scenes without revealing actual classified information.

-But basically the Intel community should be collecting or emphasizing a collection effort on these hacks, the colonial pipeline this one and I believe there was another one that happened in the last couple of months.
+But basically, the Intel community should be collecting or emphasizing a collection effort on these hacks, the colonial pipeline, this one, and I believe there was another one that happened in the last couple of months.

-And they should be looking into is there a pattern was it directed by the Russian Federation?
+And they should be looking into is there a pattern?

-Was it done indirectly through cutouts in private companies that have connections to the Russian Federation and they should prov be providing all this information to the president and his cabinet that's what's supposed to be happening.
+Was it done indirectly through cutouts in private companies that have connections to the Russian Federation?

-So some those are some of the sorts of things that are ongoing or should be ongoing now but I I I don't know since I'm no longer there.
+So those are some of the sorts of things that are ongoing or should be ongoing now.

 Until you pay us, we are not going to get out of your system.

-What happens is they've these hackers go into these private companies and they freeze their entire database, effectively shutting down whatever function that company does.
+What happens is these hackers go into these private companies and they freeze their entire database, effectively shutting down whatever function that company does.

 Are they a grocery store?